tronprotocol/documentation/TRON_Development/The_First_TRON_Programming_Contest_EN.md

 Tron offers to global developers and community members a world-class platform of blockchain development and a valuable opportunity to exchange ideas.
 Participants are also encouraged to develop third-party apps compatible with Tron’s main net and to contribute to the construction and the flourish of Tron’s ecosystem.

-First-place prizes will be offered to designers of the six applications like the hot wallet based on Windows, Mac, iOS/Android platform, hot wallet embedded with Google Chrome, cold wallet and blockchain explorer.
+First-place prizes will be offered to designers of the five applications like the wallet based on Windows, Mac, iOS/Android platform, wallet embedded with Google Chrome and blockchain explorer.

 ## Rules of Contest